Associate Director, Human Resources (Workplace Relations)

 Candidate means any person admitted to a planned program of research leading to the award of a Doctor of Philosophy (PhD) or a Professional Doctorate.

-Candidature means the period of study towards a PhD or Professional Doctorate, being the period from the date of commencement as advised by the Research Students Centre until
+Candidature means the period of study towards a PhD or Professional Doctorate, being the period from the date of commencement as advised by the Graduate Research Centre until

 - the thesis is submitted for examination, after which time the candidate holds the status of 'Under Examination', or